0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 * Lenovo: F12
 * Toshiba: F12 or F2
 * Gateway: F12
-* Other: Search it up
+* Other/Custom-Build: Search it up

 Once you're in the boot menu, use the arrow keys to choose something along the lines of *"USB HDD"* or *"USB FLASH DRIVE"*, hit `enter` once your found your USB flash drive.
 It should boot you into <a href="https://en.wikipedia.org/wiki/GNU_GRUB">GRUB</a>, just choose the on along the lines of *"Try or Install `Insert Distro Here`"*.